GWLab-UML/Lab-manual/LabExpectations-everyone.md

 - Post in the lab slack workspace (gignoux-wolfsohnlab.slack.com).
 - Help recruit new lab members.
 This may be meeting with a prospective, taking them out for meals and outings, and/or corresponding with them electronically.
 - Report broken equipment promptly.
 Things break, we can get it fixed if we know about it.
-- Add any vacations (>1 day) to lab google calendar at least a month in advance, so people know not to bother you.
+- Tell your mentor(s)/team members about any vacations (>1 day) at least a month in advance and add to lab google calendar.
-- Add any long stretches of remote work to calendar
+- Tell your mentor(s) and add any long stretches of remote work to calendar
 - Add supplies/equipment that need to be ordered to the google sheet, don't wait until you use the last box of something.
 - Clean up after yourself, participate in lab cleanups.